Flensburg Government: Actions

-While the presence of SS leaders and their staffs in Flensburg had provided Dönitz with a source of personnel to support his government, otherwise they presented problems.
+While the presence of SS leaders and their staff in Flensburg had provided Dönitz with a source of personnel to support his government, they otherwise presented problems.
 In particular, the SS leadership had access to armed forces that were not under Dönitz's control, and remained firmly loyal to Himmler, whom Dönitz had surmised was personally unacceptable now to both the Western Allies and to the Wehrmacht.
 Dönitz handled the issue by stringing Himmler along for as long as he could with vague prospects of a possible function in the government.
 Once serious negotiations were underway for surrender to Eisenhower, Himmler and the SS apparatus had to be got out of the way.
-On 5 May 1945 Dönitz informed Himmler of his forthcoming dismissal, promising false papers and identities for him and his leading lieutenants if they removed themselves promptly.
-Himmler called his fellow SS leaders together for a last time that day, and advised them to 'dive down within the Wehrmacht'.
-By the next day they had fled.
+On 5 May 1945, Dönitz informed Himmler of his forthcoming dismissal, promising false papers and identities for him and his leading lieutenants if they removed themselves promptly.
+Himmler called his fellow SS leaders together for a last time that day, and advised them to "dive down within the Wehrmacht".
+By the next day, they had fled.

 This came too late for the concentration camp prisoners within the area who were now within Dönitz's nominal authority, while under the actual control of the SS.
-These had numbered around 10,000 when Dönitz assumed the presidency; mainly former inmates of the Neuengamme concentration camp outside Hamburg, which had been shut down in preparation for the surrender of the city to the British.
+These numbered around 10,000 when Dönitz assumed the presidency; mainly former inmates of the Neuengamme concentration camp outside Hamburg, which had been shut down in preparation for the surrender of the city to the British.
 Between 16 and 28 April, the prisoners were moved eastwards and concealed by the SS in a flotilla of unseaworthy ships anchored in the Bay of Lübeck, where they then remained without food or medical attention.
 At the time, this action was opposed by Rear Admiral Conrad Engelhardt on Dönitz's staff, but when the Flensburg government came into being, Dönitz made no attempt to free the prisoners, and his government avoided any subsequent acknowledgement that they had known they were there.
 On 3 May 1945, the prison flotilla was sunk by the Royal Air Force in the mistaken belief that the ships were being prepared to evacuate leading SS personnel.
 Over 7,000 prisoners drowned, mainly on the former liner Cap Arcona.